paulheu/tripwire/README.md

 **General**

+A quick and dirty setup script is provided `./setup.sh`

 To view logs in real time run `docker compose logs -f`

 To start the stack run `docker compose up -d --build`